 |Passenger List - Maria and Adriana|

 Then, in 1840, at the age of 21, Karl journeyed from Arheilgen to Sheldon in Wyoming County, New York11.
-He accompanied two older brothers, Johann Christoph and Johnn Philipp, and their families.
-After sailing on the galliot Maria and Adriana from Rotterdamm, Karl landed in New York City in early September11.
+He accompanied his two older brothers, Christoph and Philipp, and their families.
+After sailing on the galliot Maria and Adriana from Rotterdam, Karl landed in New York City in early September11.
 The new immigrants probably traveled up the Hudson River by steam boat and then crossed from Albany to Batavia by train or the Erie Canal.
-The final leg of the trip was most likely by cart or wagon over roads to arrive in Sheldon.
+The final leg of the trip was most likely by cart or wagon over local roads to arrive in Sheldon.